OrphicNinja/Mercury/README.md

    - [ ] For each variable in the mod meta data asset, create a new settings adjuster widget

 - [ ] Mod loading order page
-   - [ ] Setup a base widget for each detectrd pak
+   - [ ] Setup a base widget for each detected pak
    - [ ] Setup a list widget that displays each pack in order
    - [ ] Allow the player to modify the order of this list by using Up and Down buttons or drag and drop
    - [ ] On applied, Unmount all paks and remount them in the new order (Possibly have to restart game here)